This site is still under development. See What's New? on the Tools for Teaching page

 - See details about how to use Zoom for remote teaching, including office hours or activities other than class sessions

-Traditional proctored exams will not be practical for remote teaching this spring.
+Traditional proctored exams will not be practical for remote teaching this summer.

 - For take-home exams, you can either use Canvas Quizzes or Assignments configured for online submission.

 - Please talk with your department chair or departmental colleagues about how to develop new assessment strategies other than proctored exams.

 - Limited support is available for remote proctoring in summer II classes.
 Contact email@example.com for information.